-Figure 5: Disposition of Transmission by Duration of Service Fourth Quarter, 2016 - 2017
+Figure 5: Disposition of Transmission by Duration of Service First Quarter, 2016 - 2018

-Figure 5 shows volumes of approvals and refusals from both the fourth quarter of 2016 and the fourth quarter of 2017 for all service increments.
-As noted above, the fourth quarters of 2016 and 2017 are not directly comparable due to the system changes in January 2017.
-However, there are some similarities in high volumes for yearly service and significantly lower volumes for weekly and monthly service.
-Fifty-four percent of the refusals in the fourth quarter of 2017 were for daily service.
+Figure 5 shows volumes of approvals and refusals from both the first quarter of 2017 and the first quarter of 2018 for all service increments.
+There are similarities in high volumes for yearly service and significantly lower volumes for shorter term service.
+The increase in approved volumes were mostly for yearly service, showing a thirty-eight percent increase.
+Fifty-eight percent of the refusals in the first quarter of 2018 were for monthly service and twenty-nine percent were for daily service.
 The conditions behind the refusals for daily and hourly service will be examined further in the key flowgates analysis that follows.